oskarrough/rough/README.md

 We closely follow [SUIT's naming convention](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md).

-## Style linting

-We provide a way to check your sass styles for errors and consistency using the scss-lint gem.
-You already have it, if you previously ran `bundle install`.
-To run, do `scss-lint app/styles`.

-We've defined default settings in the `.scss-lint.yml` file which you can safely change to your project preferences.

 ## Icons

-We are using Grunticon to handle icons and svg sprites.
+We are using grunticon-cli to handle icons and svg sprites.
 There's a `gulp icons` task that compiles all .svg (and png) images from `app/images/icons` to `.tmp/styles/icons/` that contains all icons as inline images, referenced with a CSS class.
 It automatically runs when you `gulp serve` or `gulp build`.

 For example, to use a `example-icon.svg` icon, you could add an element `<i class="icon icon-example-icon"></i>`.